Indiana Driver Safety Program

 Below, you will find a list of the most common traffic citations in the State of Indiana and their point value.

 In order to keep your Indiana auto insurance at a low rate and keep your license from being suspended, you will need to participate in the Indiana Online Driver Improvement Course.
-This program is also offered in the form of a booklet or a DVD.
 If you have questions on how the Indiana driver safety program works, you can visit our Introduction to Indiana Defensive Driving page or Contact Us 24/7.